-Student Unions/Associations are a key democratic channel which students can use to bring about change at their university.
-We have written a Template Student Union Motion that you can bring to a meeting and use to build support for Fossil Free Careers on your campus.
+Student Unions/Associations are a key democratic channel that students can use to bring about change at their university.
+We have written a Template Student Union Motion that you can use to build support for Divest Borders on your campus.

 Customise our Template Motion to fit your University context, and use the guide below to get the motion passed.

-A Policy sets out the Student Union’s stance on a particular issue, and may also commit them to taking particular actions.
-For the Fossil Free Careers campaign, we are proposing that Student Unions adopt a policy that states their support for the campaign, commits them to a boycott of extractive industry recruitment events, and mandates them to support the campaign group.
+A Student Union Motion is a type of policy that sets out the Student Union’s stance on, and commitment to a particular issue.
+For the Divest Borders campaign, we are proposing that Student Unions adopt a policy that states their support for the campaign, and commits them to helping out the campaign group.

-3) At this point, it’s probably a good idea to reach out to Student Officers/Councillors.
+- At this point, it’s probably a good idea to reach out to Student Officers/Councillors.
 They will have a lot of say over what happens in the meeting.
-Think about which ones you have relationships with, and who tends to work on environmental/social justice issues..
+Think about which ones you have relationships with, and who tends to work on social justice, equality and diversity and international students issues.
 Welcome input from them about how to get the motion passed.

 - Now, we can start to think about how to get the motion passed.
 It’s important to build support for the motion.
 In the meeting, you’ll want to show that there’s a broad coalition of groups behind you where possible, and that you have deep and diverse support.
 And if the policy goes out to all students to vote, you’ll want to gather as much support as possible.
 Start reaching out to allied groups and let them know what’s going on, to build that base of support.